Rafał Trzaskowski: LGBT rights

-2020 presidential election
+2020 presidential campaign

 On 15 May 2020, he was chosen by the Civic Platform party leader Borys Budka to be their candidate for Presidency of Poland to stand in the presidential election, after Małgorzata Kidawa-Błońska's resignation from her candidacy.
 On 28 June 2020, he earned second place in the first round of the 2020 Polish presidential election, winning 30.46% of the votes, and advanced to the second round, which took place on 12 July 2020.
 In the second round of voting, Trzaskowski won 48.97% of the votes, losing the election to the incumbent Andrzej Duda, who won 51.03% of the votes.

 Wspólna Polska movement

 On 17 October 2020, Trzaskowski inaugurated what he termed as "a social and civic movement" named "Wspólna Polska".
 A part of it, called "New Solidarity", was to be a trade union for the self-employed and those working on term contracts.
 Around 11,000 members registered within days of the announcement.
-As of March 2022, the movement's website mentioned around 19,300 registered members and carried no updates since May 2021.
+As of May 2023, the movement's website has not been updated since May 2021, and as of July 2023, it has been taken down altogether.
+The movement's Twitter account has not been active since December 2021.

+2025 presidential campaign

+On 22 November 2024, he was chosen in a primary by the Civic Platform party to be their candidate for Presidency of Poland to stand in the 2025 Polish presidential election, defeating foreign minister Radosław Sikorski after winning 75% of the vote.
+He finished first in the first round held on 18 May 2025 with 31.1% of the vote, and faced PiS candidate Karol Nawrocki in a runoff on 1 June 2025, where he lost, with Nawrocki winning 50.89% of the vote.